 Florida’s endangered manatee population received a welcome boost today in a landmark legal settlement reached between conservationists and the Florida Fish and Wildlife Conservation Commission (FWCC).
 Stemming from a January 2000 lawsuit filed by a coalition of 18 national and state environmental, animal protection, and public interest groups charging that the Commission was allowing high-speed boat traffic in critical manatee habitat, today’s new agreement is being viewed as a victory for the rare mammals and a step in the right direction for cooperation between the agency and environmentalists.

-"The problem has been that boaters and other watercraft users have been speeding way too fast in areas where manatees live, and they've been hitting and killing them in record numbers," said Judith Vallee of Save the Manatee Club, a plaintiff in the suit.
-"Even though the state implemented some speed regulations in the early 1990s to curb these occurrences, they were never fully enforced or implemented."
+“The problem has been that boaters and other watercraft users have been speeding way too fast in areas where manatees live, and they’ve been hitting and killing them in record numbers,” said Patrick Rose, director of government relations for Save the Manatee Club, a plaintiff in the suit.
+“Even though the state implemented some speed regulations in the early 1990s to curb these occurrences, they were never fully enforced or implemented.”

-Under the new settlement, FWCC staff will propose adopting additional slow speed zones in nine of Florida's coastal counties where current speed limits are a danger to manatees.
+Under the new settlement, FWCC will be responsible for adopting additional slow speed zones in nine of Florida’s coastal counties where current speed limits are a danger to manatees.
 Manatee populations in these areas are high, and boat-manatee collisions are frequent.
-Commission staff will also propose 14 new sanctuaries where watercraft activity will be off-limits or sharply limited.
+The Commission will also designate 14 new sanctuaries where watercraft activity will be off-limits or sharply limited.
 These sanctuaries will be in known calving or feeding grounds for manatees.